 With more than 900 natural springs, about 40 of which are open to the public, Florida is the perfect state to explore via its waterways.
 What better way than by hopping into a tube to drift alongside your family?

-Here are our picks for the best places to go tubing in Florida and we’ll start with Florida’s natural springs and rivers:
+Here are our picks for the best places to go tubing in Florida from the water parks to Florida’s natural springs and rivers!

 ROCK SPRINGS RUN AT KELLY PARK | APOPKA